-How to be an Ally to Transgender People
+How to be an Ally to Gender Diverse People

 April 21, 2015

 A recent Pew Research study showed that only 8% of Americans reported knowing a Transgender Person.
-We all know this number is low because of two main things.
-1. They may not know the person is transgender.
-2. Gender is SUPER complex and not completely understood even by the world’s top neuroscientists, let alone the general population.
+We all know this number is low because:.
+1. The majority of gender diverse people are not safe living out and proud.
+So respondents may not know the person is transgender.
+2. Gender is very complex and not completely understood even by the world’s top neuroscientists (though we do know it is neurological), let alone the general population.
 So, most people have a vague idea, but don’t even 100% know what “transgender’ is, let alone if someone they know fits the definition.

 But the statistic is telling, never the less.
 What it tells us, besides that gender isn’t widely understood, is that many people can have a strong discomfort with gender non conformity, because it is unfamiliar to them.
 And humans tend to be uncomfortable with unfamiliar things.